wearejust/gtrack/README.md

 // Track custom url
 GTrack.pageview(custom_url, callback);

-// Track event with category and cation, and optional label, value and callback GTrack.event(category, action, label, value, callback);
+// Track event with category and action, and optional label, value and callback GTrack.event(category, action, label, value, callback);

 // Parse items on the page again (used for AJAX calls for example)